OneKey-Network/addressability-framework/dsp-api.md

 ```

 At the end of a Transmission, the Sender sets a Transmission Result.
 Either by
 using the Transmission Response if it fits.
-Either by generating it with a
+Or by generating it with a
 status error.
-The Transmission Result are described in detail in a further
+The Transmission Results are described in detail in a further
 section.

 ## Transport and security